chtenb/neo-ansi/README.md

 - Pull requests for improvements on the scope assignment logic are welcome, either by improving upon the existing [templates/](https://github.com/chtenb/ansi16/tree/main/templates) or by adding new language support.
 - Pull requests to improve the generation tooling are welcome.
 - Pull requests for new themes are also welcome as long as these themes have some reusability value.
-For other themes you can create your own Ansi 16 theme collection repository.
+For other themes you can create your own Ansi16 theme collection repository.
 By adding this repository as a submodule you can tap into the existing TextMate theme generation logic.

 ### Running the tmTheme generator